lorranavf/domain-based-gene-mining/README.md

 # Domain-based gene mining for phylogenetic database construction

-This repository contains one Python script: gene_mining.py, and dependencies.py
+This repository contains two Python scripts: gene_mining.py, and dependencies.py:

-## Phylogenetic analysis toolkit

 #### dependencies.py
 This script checks the dependencies required for running a specific program.
 It verifies the presence of both Python libraries and external programs in the environment.
 To run the script, open a terminal or command prompt and navigate to the directory where the dependencies.py script is located.
 Then, use the following command:

 ```
 python dependencies.py
 ```

 #### gene_mining.py
-This script performs domain analysis by processing sequences of proteins, and filtering sequences based on domain information.
+This script performs domain analysis by processing sequences of proteins, and filtering these sequences based on domain information.
 It also generates various outputs such as metadata, phylogenetic trees, and annotations.

 The Class DomainAnalysis run two process: